 Prune behind the spent flowers to keep plants from becoming straggly.

-In our cold climate garden the Swamp Paperbark survives, thrives and flowers bounteously in dry, well-drained situations.
+In our cold climate garden (near Armidale) the Swamp Paperbark survives, thrives and flowers bounteously in dry, well-drained situations.

 Many insects, including flower wasps, native bees and various beetles, are attracted to the flowers.

 Propagate from seed and cuttings.
 We prefer cutting propagation because these plants flower considerably sooner than seed-grown specimens.

 Melaleuca ericifolia is mentioned in the Journal of the Linnean Society of London (1797) by Sir James Edward Smith, a noted botanist of that era.
 He founded the Society and also named Melaleuca ericifolia.
 Smith thought that the dried leaves of Swamp Paperbark tasted like Coriander seeds.

 This species easily regenerates after fire, producing coppicing basal and branch shoots.
 It will also regenerate by seed.